kloimhardt/bb-web/README.md

     npm init -y
     npm install shadow-cljs

 If you want the full Shadow-cljs experience while editing, instead of `echo`, type `shadow-cljs watch cljs` and open `http://localhost:8081` in your browser.
-You will not see any buttons as the Babashka scripts are not loaded.
+However, you will not see any buttons as the Babashka scripts are not loaded.

 ## Footnotes